 Consistent with the da Vinci Surgical System model described above, we generate revenue from the placements of the Ion endoluminal system at the time of sale in or sales-type lease arrangements or over time in operating lease transactions and usage-based models.
 We generate revenue from the placements of the Ion system, and we earn recurring revenue from the sales of instruments and accessories used in biopsies and ongoing system service.
 Ion systems are presented separately from our da Vinci Surgical Systems installed base.
-We are introducing the Ion system in the U.S. in a measured fashion.
-For the three months ended March 31, 2021, Ion's contribution to revenue and gross margin was not significant.
+For the three and nine months ended September 30, 2021, Ion's contribution to revenue and gross margin was not significant.